Top 40 Tools Every Woodworker Should Have – Part 3

 Most power drills are variable speed, with 2 speeds to choose from.
 When you select a power drill, you’ll choose which sized wood chunk you want – 3/8” or ½”.
 This will determine the size of bit you can use.
 If you anticipate the need for larger drill bits, such as for lag bolts used in decking, you may want the ½” drill.
 They also have more power.
 Typically, both chucks accommodate the smallest diameter whether you use a keyless chuck or not.
 Some people swear by keyless chucks, others find that they occasionally loosen.
 Others find that keyed chucks loosen.
 It’s up to you.

 #25: The Sabre Saw

-Every woodworker should have a sabre saw.
+Every woodworker should have a saber saw.
 Often called a jigsaw, it will allow you to cut curves and patterns in your stock materials.
-You’ll probably need an electric one, rather than a battery operated, although the battery powered sabre saws work fine on thin material and limited use.
+You’ll probably need an electric one, rather than a battery-operated, although the battery-powered saber saws work fine on thin material and for limited use.
 You need to find one that fits your hand.
 Too small, and you can’t grip it; too large, and you can’t control it.
 For thicker materials, you’ll need a band saw, which we’ll cover later.

 #26: The Palm Sander

 A good palm sander is vital to any woodworker’s power tool collection.
 The palm sander will use ¼ of a sheet of sanding paper and is small enough to get into tight places.
 However, you should be careful not to sand patterns into your finished work with the palm sander.
 They usually move in a circular pattern, or back and forth.
 Either way, they can leave swirls and streaks in your wood that show up once it is stained, so be sure to keep it moving across the surface you are sanding so that you don’t sand grooves into your wood.